-ENGLISH COMPOSITION II

-Prerequisite: 3300:111.
-Designed to develop skills in analyzing and writing persuasive arguments.

-CLASSIC AND CONTEMPORARY LITERATURE

-Prerequisites: 3300:111 and 112 or equivalents, and 3400:210, or permission of the instructor.
+- ENGLISH COMPOSITION II 112 3 credits Prerequisite: 3300:111.
+Designed to develop skills in analyzing and writing persuasive arguments. - CLASSIC AND CONTEMPORARY LITERATURE 250 Prerequisites: 300:111 and 112 or equivalents, and 3400:210, or permission of the instructor.
 Close reading and analysis of fiction, poetry, and drama from the evolving canon of American, British, and World literature.
 This course fulfills the General Education humanities requirement.
-This course cannot be used to meet major requirements in English.

-TOPICS IN WORLD LITERATURE
+This course cannot be used to meet major requirements in English alish. - TOPICS IN WORLD LITERATURE

 Prerequisites: 3300:111 and 112 or equivalents, and 3400:210, or permission of the instructor.
 Close reading and analysis of various themes represented in world literatures, both ancient and modern.
-This course fulfills the General Education humanities requirement.
+This course 251 fulfills the General Education humanities requirement.
 This course cannot be used to meet major requirements in English.

-SHAKESPEARE AND HIS WORLD
+- SHAKESPEARE AND HIS WORLD

 Prerequisites: 3300:111 and 112 or equivalents, and 3400:210, or permission of the instructor.
 An introduction to the works of Shakespeare and their intellectual and social contexts.
 Each section "places" Shakespeare through compact readings of works by the playwright's contemporaries.
 This course fulfills the General Education humanities requirement.
-This course cannot be used to meet major requirements in English.

-SPECIALIZED WRITING

-(May be repeated for different topics, with permission) Prerequisites: 3300:111 and 112, or equivalent, or permission.
-Principles and practice of style, structure and purpose in writing, with special applications to writing demands of a specific career area.

-280 POETRY APPRECIATION 3 credits

-Prerequisites: 3300:111 and 112, or equivalent, or permission.
-Close reading of a wide selection of British and American poems with emphasis on dramatic situation, description, tone, analogical language, theme and meaning
+252 requirement.
+This course cannot be used to meet major requirements in - 255 POPULAR FICTION 3 credits Prerequisite: 3300:111 and 112, and 3400:210.
+A close reading of types of popular fiction (e.g., detective novels, science fiction) and how it reflects cultural attitudes.
+Fulfills the General Studies Humanities Re- - 275 SPECIALIZED WRITING (May be repeated for different topics, with permission) Prerequisites: 3300:111 and 112, or equivalent, or permission.
+Principles and practice of style, structure and purpose in writing, with special applications to writing demands of a specific career area. - 280 POETRY APPRECIATION Prerequisites: 3300:111 and 112, or equivalent, or permission.
+Close reading of a wide selection of British and American poems with emphasis on dramatic situation, description, tone, analogical language, theme - 281 FICTION APPRECIATION 3 credits Prerequisites: 3300:111 and 112, or equivalent, and 3400:210.
+Close readings of modern master of short story and novel. - 3 credits 282 DRAMA APPRECIATION Prerequisites: 3300:111 and 112, or equivalent, or permission.

-FICTION APPRECIATION

-Prerequisites: 3300:111 and 112, or equivalent, or permission.
-Close readings of modern master of short story and novel.

-DRAMA APPRECIATION

-Prerequisites: 3300:111 and 112, or equivalent, or permission.
 Close reading and analysis of a variety of plays.
-(May be repeated for credit as a text of a film appreciation course)

-FILM APPRECIATION

-Prerequisites: 3300:111 and 112, or equivalent, or permission.
-Introduction to dramatic choices made by filmmakers in scripting, directing, editing and photographing narrative films; and qualities of reliable film reviews.
+(May be repeated for credit as a text of a film appreciation course) - 283 FILM APPRECIATION Prerequisites: 3300:111 and 112, or equivalent, or permission.
+Introduction to dramatic choices made by filmmakers in scripting, directing, editing and photographing narrative films; and qualities of reliable film

-GEOGRAPHY AND PLANNING
+GEOGRAPHY AND PLANNING 3350:

-INTRODUCTION TO GEOGRAPHY

-Analysis of world patterns of population characteristics, economic activities, settlement features, landforms, climate as interrelated.
+100 INTRODUCTION TO GEOGRAPHY 3 credits Analysis of world patterns of population characteristics, economic activities, settlement features, land forms, climate as interrelated.